ibm-cloud-docs/pattern-network-vrf-only/security-design.md

 ## Identity and Access Management (IAM)
 {: #IAM}

-{{site.data.keyword.iamshort}} provide role-based access controls (RBAC) and is part of the zero-trust strategy that allows for least privileged access to help support regulatory and compliancy requirements.
+{{site.data.keyword.iamshort}} provides role-based access controls (RBAC) and is part of the zero-trust strategy that allows for least privileged access to help support regulatory and compliancy requirements.
 IBM Security Verify can be added to support multi-factor authentication.

 Click to learn more about [{{site.data.keyword.iamshort}} (IAM)](/docs/account?topic=account-iamoverview).

 Click to learn more about [IAM Roles](/docs/account?topic=account-userroles).

-Click to learn more about [IBM Security Verify](/verify).
+Click to learn more about [IBM Security Verify](https://www.ibm.com/verify).

 ## Cloud Internet Services (CIS)
 {: #CIS}

-In addition to providing Global Server Load balancing and Domain name services, {{site.data.keyword.cis_full_notm}} (CIS) provides many security features to help meet compliance requirements as either a pay as you go or service bundled package option.
+In addition to providing Global Server Load balancing and Domain name services, {{site.data.keyword.cis_full_notm}} (CIS) provides many security features to help meet compliance requirements as either a pay as you go or bundled service package option.

 Consider leveraging {{site.data.keyword.cis_full_notm}} or other third-party products such as Akamai, Cloudflare, Imperva, Barracuda, or F5 to meet security requirements such as: